Avaiga/taipy-doc/docs/relnotes.md

 **`taipy-core`** 2.0.0

-   - New data node: SQLTableDataNode.
+   - New data node named SQLTableDataNode.
 It represents a table in a SQL database.
-   - New data node: JSONDataNode.
+   - New data node named JSONDataNode.
 It represents the data from a JSON file.
    - SQLDataNode behavior is changed due to the release of SQLTableDataNode.
 Now it represents the data using custom read and write queries.
-   - In standalone mode, a job whose status is `SUBMITTED`, `PENDING`, or `BLOCKED`, can be canceled.
-When canceling the job, its subsequent jobs will be abandoned and their statuses will be set to `ABANDONED`.
-When the cancel method is called on a job with its status being either `RUNNING`, `COMPLETED`, or `SKIPPED`, its subsequent jobs will be abandoned while its status remains unchanged.
-A job whose status is `FAILED`, `CANCELED`, or `ABANDONED` cannot be canceled.
+   - In standalone mode, a job whose status is `SUBMITTED`, `PENDING`, or `BLOCKED` can be canceled.
+When canceling the job, its subsequent jobs will be abandoned, and their statuses will be set to `ABANDONED`.
+When the cancel method is called on a job whose status is either `RUNNING`, `COMPLETED`, or `SKIPPED`, its subsequent jobs will be abandoned while its status remains unchanged.
+A job whose status is `FAILED`, `CANCELED` or `ABANDONED` cannot be canceled.
    - Taipy Core can now be run as a service by using `Core().run()` or `tp.run(Core())`.
 By running Core as a service, Taipy will initialize the scheduler and the job dispatcher based on the config provided.
 Taipy Core can also be run along with Taipy Gui or Taipy Rest.

 #### Improvements

 **`taipy-core`** 2.0.0

    - The data node of a scenario or a pipeline can now be accessed directly at the scenario or pipeline levels.
-   - When submitting a scenario, a pipeline or a task, a list of jobs or a Job will be returned.
+   - When submitting a scenario, a pipeline, or a task, the job(s) created will be returned.
    - When submitting a scenario, pipeline, or task in standalone mode, the user can use the parameters _wait_ and _timeout_ to wait until the submitted jobs are finished or up to _timeout_ seconds.
    - When in standalone mode, the job dispatcher will be running in a sub-thread that will periodically check for new jobs submitted by Taipy to execute.
-   - When a running job is failed, its subsequent jobs will be abandoned.
+   - When a running job fails, its subsequent jobs will be automatically abandoned.
    - A primary scenario can be deleted along with its cycle if it is the only scenario in the cycle.
    - The messages of the various Exceptions that can be raised have been improved to help the users debug their applications.

-**`taipy-config`** 1.0.0
+**`taipy-config`** 2.0.0

-   - TODO New package
+   - New taipy-config package made to be used by any other Taipy package for configuration and logging.

 #### Significant bug fixes

 #### Deprecations

+**`taipy-core`** 2.0.0

    - The field nb_of_workers within the Config has been deprecated in favor of max_nb_of_workers.